Quantifying Interstellar Extinction at High Galactic Latitudes: Conclusions

-\begin{itemize} \item Tracing small variations in the ISM at high Galactic latitudes requires a careful posterior analysis of stars and their properties that affect the extinction posterior. \item The degeneracy between extinction and other stellar parameters (in particular, the effective temperature) requires a full posterior over the parameters as the solution to deriving low variation in the extinction parameter. \item Introducing prior constraints on the metallicity, the effective temperature, and/or the extinction will significantly restrict the extinction posterior. \item One has to be careful in choosing such priors.
-The significant degeneracy means any statement about the effective temperature is a statement about the extinction, and vice versa.
+\item One has to be careful in choosing priors on stellar parameters.
+The significant degeneracy means any {prior on the extinction will restrict the posterior effective temperatures}, and vice versa.
 If prior assumptions are incompatible, or too narrow, one derives a non-physical extinction posterior. \item The inaccuracies in the stellar models have a significant impact on constraining the true extinction.
 Calibration against independent, highly accurate effective temperatures for stars at high Galactic latitudes will constrain the systematic inaccuracies.
-We propose a cut in Gaia absolute magnitudes, $4.0<M_G<8$, where the stellar models are the most accurate and the systematic effects are minimised. \item The extinction-effective temperature degeneracy allows for a family of point estimate pairs of $(T_{eff},A_0)$, for a single star at high Galactic latitudes, which achieve a similar posterior probability.
-One can fit a curve to the right plot in Figure \ref{fig:constraint} to convert a pair to another equally likely pair with different extinction. \item The non-linearity of this relation is important for comparing effective temperatures from different surveys.
-Effective temperatures can appear to be substantially different.
+We propose a cut in Gaia absolute magnitudes, $4.0<M_G<8$, where the stellar models are the most accurate and the systematic effects are minimised. \item The extinction-effective temperature degeneracy allows for a family of point estimate pairs of $(T_{\text{eff}},A_0)$, for a single star at high Galactic latitudes, which achieve a similar posterior probability.
+One can fit a curve to the right plot in Figure \ref{fig:constraint} to convert a pair to another equally likely pair with different extinction. \item {The deviation from a tight one-to-one relation between the extinction and effective temperature samples is important for comparing effective temperatures from different surveys.} Effective temperatures can appear to be substantially different.
 However, this can happen due to different assumptions about the underlying extinction and both solutions can be equally probable under the posterior distribution. \item Outliers, such as binary systems or young stars, can appear to have significantly higher extinction than other stars in the sample.
-If these stars are binned into sightlines to derive extinctions they can cause the extinction of the sight-line to be skewed.
-Flagging these stars is important when we wish to constrain small variations in the ISM. \item Without enforcing spatial smoothing in our posterior analysis, we can reconstruct similar dust maps to current benchmarks for high Galactic latitude regions. \item The dust map uses only the extinction posterior mean for each star and generates significant artificial structure on small scales.
-One must use the full posterior to quantify the detection of the ISM for small variations. \end{itemize}
+If these stars are binned into sightlines to derive extinctions they can cause the extinction of the line-of-sight to be skewed.
+Flagging these stars is important when we wish to constrain small variations in the ISM. \end{itemize}